charmingCharmanders/peared.io/README.md

-# Project Name
+# Peared.io

-The project description
+Peared.io pairs two programmers together using video chat and a shared coding problem prompt.
+They will take turns driving and navigating, submit solutions, record sessions, and have development guidance based on previous sessions.

 ## Team

-- teamMember
+- dandersonstack
-- teamMember
+- shindelus
-- teamMember
+- davidvasset
-- teamMember
+- weschoi

 ## Roadmap